-Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his fourth season as an assistant coach for the Wisconsin Lutheran College men's tennis team.
+Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his fifth season as an assistant coach for the Wisconsin Lutheran College men's tennis team.

-Sallmann, who was named head coach of the Warriors women's tennis program, joins the Warriors after recently accepting a tennis pro position at Lake Country Racquet & Athletic Club in Hartland.
+Sallmann, who is also head coach of the Warriors women's tennis program, joined the Warriors after accepting a tennis pro position at Lake Country Racquet & Athletic Club in Hartland.

 Sallmann brings over five years of coaching experience to the Warriors.
 His background includes serving as an assistant coach for the Warriors men's tennis program as well as the Waukesha West High School boys and girls varsity teams.
 Sallmann has also worked for the Waukesha Tennis Association and the Milwaukee Tennis Education Foundation.